ARENA2036/AAS-Examples/etfa2026_modeling_of_software_and_services/README.md

-# ETFA 2026: Modeling of Software and Services with Asset Administration Shell (AAS)
+# Modeling of Software and Services with Asset Administration Shell (AAS)

-This folder contains **examples and reference implementations** developed for the ETFA 2026 paper on modeling software products and services using the [Asset Administration Shell (AAS)](https://industrialdigitaltwin.org/).
+This folder contains **examples and reference implementations** developed for the paper on modeling software and service products using the [Asset Administration Shell (AAS)](https://industrialdigitaltwin.org/).

 ## Overview